WKPhang/gee-script-writing-tutorial/README.md

 When working with date attributes, we often need to ensure that they follow a consistent format.
 Below, we demonstrate how to extract and reformat date information from an ee.FeatureCollection object.
 Specifically, we handle date formats in both DD/MM/YYYY and DD/M/YYYY formats (e.g., 01/05/1998 or 01/5/1998).

 ```
-// Sample FeatureCollection with date attributes in mixed formats
+// Create sample point FeatureCollection with date attributes in mixed formats
 var points = ee.FeatureCollection([
   ee.Feature(ee.Geometry.Point([101.6869, 3.1390]), {'date': '01/5/1998'}),
   ee.Feature(ee.Geometry.Point([100.5018, 13.7563]), {'date': '12/11/2005'}),